ludwig-ai/ludwig-docs/src/docs/user_guide.md

 preprocessing: {}
 ```

-Only `input_features` and `output_features` are required, the other three fields have default values, but you are free to modify them.
+Only `input_features` and `output_features` are required, the other three fields
+have default values, but you are free to modify them.

 Input features
 --------------

-The `input_features` list contains a list of dictionaries, each of them containing two required fields `name` and `type`.
+The `input_features` list contains a list of dictionaries, each of them containing
+two required fields `name` and `type`.
-`name` is the name of the feature and is the same name of the column of the CSV input file, `type` is one of the supported datatypes.
+`name` is the name of the feature and is the same name of the column of the DATASET
-Input features may have different ways to be encoded and the parameter to decide it is `encoder`.
+input file, `type` is one of the supported datatypes.
+Input features may have
+different ways to be encoded and the parameter to decide it is `encoder`.

-All the other parameters you specify in an input feature will be passed as parameters to the function that build the encoder, and each encoder can have different parameters.
+All the other parameters you specify in an input feature will be passed as
+parameters to the function that build the encoder, and each encoder can have
+different parameters.

-For instance a `sequence` feature can be encoded by a `stacked_cnn` or by and `rnn`, but only the `stacked_cnn` will accept the parameter `num_filters` while only the `rnn` will accept the parameter `bidirectional`.
+For instance a `sequence` feature can be encoded by a `stacked_cnn` or by and
+`rnn`, but only the `stacked_cnn` will accept the parameter `num_filters` while
+only the `rnn` will accept the parameter `bidirectional`.

-A list of all the encoders available for all the datatypes alongside with the description of all parameters will be provided in the datatype-specific sections.
+A list of all the encoders available for all the datatypes alongside with the
+description of all parameters will be provided in the datatype-specific sections.
 Some datatypes have only one type of encoder, so you are not required to specify it.

-The role of the encoders is to map inputs into tensors, usually vectors in the case of datatype without a temporal / sequential aspect, matrices in case there is a temporal / sequential aspect or higher rank tensors in case there is a spatial or a spatio-temporal aspect to the input data.
+The role of the encoders is to map inputs into tensors, usually vectors in the
+case of datatype without a temporal / sequential aspect, matrices in case there
+is a temporal / sequential aspect or higher rank tensors in case there is a
+spatial or a spatio-temporal aspect to the input data.

-Different configurations of the same encoder may return a tensor with different rank, for instance a sequential encoder may return a vector of size `h` that is either the final vector of a sequence or the result of pooling over the sequence length, or it can return a matrix of size `l x h` where `l` is the length of the sequence and `h` is the hidden dimension if you specify the pooling reduce operation (`reduce_output`) to be `null`.
+Different configurations of the same encoder may return a tensor with different
+rank, for instance a sequential encoder may return a vector of size `h` that is
+either the final vector of a sequence or the result of pooling over the sequence
+length, or it can return a matrix of size `l x h` where `l` is the length of the
+sequence and `h` is the hidden dimension if you specify the pooling reduce
-For the sake of simplicity you can imagine the output to be a vector in most of the cases, but there is a `reduce_output` parameter one can specify to change the default behavior.
+operation (`reduce_output`) to be `null`.
+For the sake of simplicity you can
+imagine the output to be a vector in most of the cases, but there is a
+`reduce_output` parameter one can specify to change the default behavior.

-An additional feature that ludwig provides is the option to have tied weights between different encoders.
+An additional feature that Ludwig provides is the option to have tied weights
-For instance if my model takes two sentences as input and return the probability of their entailment, I may want to encode both sentences with the same encoder.
+between different encoders.
+For instance if my model takes two sentences as
+input and return the probability of their entailment, I may want to encode both
-The way to do it is by specifying the `tied-weights` parameter of the second feature you define to be the name of the first feature you defined.
+sentences with the same encoder.
+The way to do it is by specifying the
+`tied-weights` parameter of the second feature you define to be the name of the
+first feature you defined.

 ```yaml
 input_features: